Flower

 Basic Information

-• Appearance: The winter cherry is a small evergreen shrub or perennial plant, growing up to 30–60 cm tall, with glossy dark green leaves.
-It produces small white flowers in summer, followed by bright red or orange berries in winter.
-These berries, resembling small jewels, add vibrant color to gardens and homes, particularly during the Christmas season.
+• Appearance: A small evergreen shrub or perennial reaching 30–60 cm in height, with dark green leaves.
+It produces small white flowers in summer, followed by round red or orange berries (1–2 cm in diameter) that ripen toward winter.
+Because the berries last for a long period, the plant is especially valued as a Christmas decoration.

 Gardening Advice